AsgardCms/Documentation/getting-started/installation.md

 #### Intall your prefered user system

-- Sentry (installed by default)
+- Sentinel (installed by default)

-- Sentinel (run `composer update` if you choose Sentinel)
-	- add `"cartalyst/sentinel": "~2.0"`
-	- Add the Service Provider and aliases
+More user implementations may be offered later on.

 #### Run the install command